 From the pencil icon of the action column of the table, you can adjust the speed, memory, IO, IOPS, PNO, EP etc on the fly.

-At the users tab, the reseller will able to find the list of all it’s end user they are having under their reseller hosting account with the limit that set for specific users as well as you can view the graph of usage for the specific user clicking on the clock icon under the actions column.
+At the users tab, the reseller will be able to find the list of all its end users they are having under their reseller hosting account with the limit that set for specific users as well as you can view the graph of usage for the specific user clicking on the clock icon under the actions column.